Ben Jones (tennis): Career

 In August 2023, he won back-to-back doubles titles on the ITF tour in Israel alongside James Davis, defeating David Poljak and Hamish Stewart in the final of the second week at the M25 Herzlia event.

-Alongside Charles Broom he won the final of the Kachreti Challenger in Georgia on 25 May 2024 against Evgeny Karlovskiy and Evgenii Tiurnev 3–6, 6–1, 10–8.
-This was his first title at ATP Challenger level.
+In May 2024, alongside Charles Broom, Jones won his first ATP Challenger title at the Kachreti Challenger in Georgia against Evgeny Karlovskiy and Evgenii Tiurnev 3–6, 6–1, 10–8.

-In August 2024, Jones won his first professional singles title at the AIG Irish Open, an M15 event, defeating Polish player Filip Pieczonka in the final 6-4 7-6.
-He also won the doubles event here with Australian partner Joshua Charlton.
+In August, Jones won his first professional singles title at the AIG Irish Open, an M15 event, defeating Polish player Filip Pieczonka in the final.
+At the same tournament, he also won the doubles event with Australian partner Joshua Charlton.

-Playing with Marvin Möller, Jones won the doubles title at the ITF M15 tournament in Växjö, Sweden, in September 2024.
+In September, playing with Marvin Möller, Jones won the doubles title at the ITF M15 tournament in Växjö, Sweden.